Table tennis rubber: Long pips

 Long pips rubber is a defensive rubber.
 As its name suggests, the rubber has longer pips than short pips, and usually it also has thinner pips.
 The flexibility of the pips creates a low friction effect.
-As a result it provides little spin because the spinning ball slips on the rubber.
+As a result, it provides little spin because the spinning ball slips on the rubber.
 When provided with a heavy topspin ball from an opponent's rubber, the opponent's spin is returned.
-However if the opponent sends backspin, the spin is again returned but will be topspin to the opponent which can cause confusion as inverted rubber or short pips rubber would return backspin for the same stroke.
+However, if the opponent sends backspin, the spin is again returned but will be topspin to the opponent which can cause confusion as inverted rubber or short pips rubber would return backspin for the same stroke.
 This is called "spin reversal" though in fact the spin does not reverse from the point of view of the bystander.
 The occasion when spin reverses is actually when both players are executing backspin or both executing topspin.

 Antispin

 Antispin rubber is a defensive rubber with a smooth surface and very soft sponge.
-Due to the soft sponge, this rubber dampens speed of the ball and returns the ball at a low speed.
+Due to the soft sponge, this rubber dampens the speed of the ball and returns the ball at a low speed.
 It is usually used by defensive players on one side of their racket only.
 Unlike inverted rubber, it does not grip the ball, so opponents' balls are returned with little spin.
 However, against heavy spin, antispin rubber will return the ball with an opposite spin, similar to long pips.